-ATSDR received from Ohio University all the ISP radiological data collected by Solutient.
+ATSDR received through the Pike County Health Department (use correct name here) and Ohio University all the ISP radiological data collected by Solutient.
 This included off-site soil, sediment, interior dust, and surface water sampling data collected within 6 miles from the PORTS perimeter of the industrial area from October 4, 2020, through February 17, 2022.
 This study area size was selected by the CCSE to focus on residential properties or those properties for which people were most likely to be exposed from the PORTS releases [Solutient 2020].
 Figure 4 shows the locations of radiological surface soil, surface water, and sediment samples collected.
-The ISP samples were analyzed for a standard set of radionuclides.
+The ISP samples were analyzed for a standard set of radionuclides related to plant operations.
 The number of sample analyses from the ISP is shown in Table 2.
 A "sample analysis" is each individual radiological isotope analysis.
-Therefore, each sample could have multiple sample analyses.
-For every sample, multiple isotopes are evaluated for (i.e., 6,156 air sample analyses could involve sampling for 10 isotopes and therefore only 600 actual samples, not including duplicate samples).
+Therefore, each environmental sample could have multiple sample analyses.
+For every sample, 600 collected samples could produce over 6,000 individual sample analyses if each sample was tested for 10 individual radioisotopes.

 The ISP report states that the 6-mile radius from the PORTS property boundary was selected because it is known that airborne particulates deposition originating from PORTS is inversely proportional to the distance from the site boundary.
-According to the ISP report, populations further away from the PORTS site are less likely to receive a measurable number of radioisotopes deposited on the ground because of airborne dispersion [Solutient 2020].
-The ISP collected significantly more off-site radiological samples than typically reported by U.S. DOE at PORTS.
+According to the ISP report, populations further away from the PORTS site are less likely to receive a measurable number or amounts of radioisotopes deposited on the ground because of airborne dispersion [Solutient 2020].
+Therefore, the ISP collected significantly more off-site radiological samples than typically reported by U.S. DOE at PORTS.
 The advantage of more off-site radiological samples is that the distribution of contaminants in the environment is better characterized.
 Solutient used well-established protocols and methods for environmental radiological sampling and laboratory analysis, including quality control/quality assurance procedures, data verification and validation, including data qualification and rejection which are described in the ISP's Sampling Analysis Plan (SAP), Data Quality Objectives (DQOs), and Quality Assurance Project Plan (QAPP).
 The methods used are outlined in the laboratory reports supplied to ATSDR.